traject/traject/doc/extending.md

 ## Custom code local to your project

 You might want local translation maps, or local ruby code.
-Here's a standard way you might lay out this extra code in the file system, using a 'lib' directory kept next to your traject config files:
+Here's a standard recommended way you might lay out this extra code in the file system, using a 'lib' directory kept next to your traject config files: